profphip/cmpt221-tmp/README.md

 ### Step 5: Add `profphip` as a Collaborator
 This allows me to see the activity going on in your repository, create issues, review PRs, etc even if your repository is private.
-1. Navigate to your forked  `cmpt221` repository
+1. Navigate to your `cmpt221` repository
 2. Click `settings` in the top menu bar
 3. In the top of the left sidebar, click `Collaborators`.
 4. Click `Add People` and type `profphip` into the text box.
 Click `Add profphip to this repository`

 ### Step 6: Clone your repository
 You've created your repository, but you don't have the code locally on your computer yet.
 Clone your repo by clicking the `<code>` button, and copying the HTTPS URL provided in the drop down box.
-Then, open your terminal, use the `cd /path/to/directory` command to go to the directory of your choosing on your computer (I created a `git` folder), and issue the `git clone` command to clone your repository to your computer.
+Then, open your terminal, use the `cd /path/to/directory` command to go to the directory of your choosing on your computer (I created a `Github` folder), and issue the `git clone` command to clone your repository to your computer.
 ```bash
 # this can be wherever you want!
 cd /path/to/directory